npinochet/castle/GDD.md

 * Garden.

 ### Possible area themes
-* A dungeon full of deadly attractions, where people can pay (to a greedy man) for a *supposed* certain death.
+* A dungeon full of abandoned deadly attractions, where people paid (a greedy man) for a *supposed* certain death.
 * A garden/jungle: As the years passed, plants can grow limitless.
-* A Library housing mindless intellectuals who worship books
+* A Library housing mindless intellectuals who worship books.

 #### Imposed limitations
 * Must have at most 3 areas, presenting one covenant/group per area.
 * At least 3 enemies types per area.
-(3*3 = 9 enemies).
+(3x3 = 9 enemies).
 * There must be a central kind of central area hub.
 * There must be a small tutorial area that directly connect to the central hub.
 * Areas must connect to each other and have unlockable shortcuts, these can be elevator of ladders.